carbonplan/research/articles/soil-depth-sampling/index.md

   unchanged.
 </FigureCaption>

 This potential measurement artifact is easy to avoid.
-Soil scientists have devised a method for reporting carbon stocks based on soil mass instead of soil volume.<CiteGroup ids={['gifford.2003','wendt.2013']}/> Using this “equivalent soil mass” accounting requires taking soil samples at multiple depth intervals.
+Soil scientists have devised a method for reporting carbon stocks based on soil mass instead of soil volume.<Cite ids={['gifford.2003','wendt.2013']}/> Using this “equivalent soil mass” accounting requires taking soil samples at multiple depth intervals.
 These intervals can be analyzed separately or combined in pre-calculated amounts to reduce analysis costs.<Cite id='virto.2012'/> The equivalent soil mass method uses a mathematical function to weight the data from different depth intervals, yielding an estimate of the carbon stored in a given mass of soil within an area of land.
 The extra mathematical step makes this method slightly more complicated, but it doesn’t require new equipment or significantly increase costs.

 A subset of the papers on no-till and soil carbon have explicitly compared conventional accounting and equivalent soil mass accounting.
 They found that the effect of no-till is smaller when equivalent soil mass accounting is used.
 Thus, failing to incorporate this correction could overestimate the effects of no-till.